Build It Yourself: Creative DIY Outdoor Furniture Ideas

 • Make a table by stacking tire(s) with mosaic tiles.

-• Change the height by adding additional tire(s) to the top.
+• Change the height the same way: add as many tire(s) you want to the top.

 4. Wooden Crate Storage Seating